awslabs/duvet/design/witness/spec.md

 ### 1.6 Discharge {#discharge}

 ```
+witnesses_for(T)  =  { w ∈ delivered : binds(T, w) }

-discharged(T, I)  ⟺  ∃w : binds(T, w) ∧ executed(I, w)
+discharged(T, I)  ⟺  witnesses_for(T) ≠ ∅
+                      ∧  ∀w ∈ witnesses_for(T) : executed(I, w)
 ```

-In words: a pair (T, I) is discharged when one single witness both belongs to the test and executed the implementation.
+In words: a pair (T, I) is discharged when the test binds at least one witness and **every** witness it binds executed the implementation.
+Each bound witness individually must see both sides; one bound witness that never reaches the implementation is a vacuous claim and fails the pair
+(decisions.md, Decision 14 — the goal is no vacuous test annotations, not at least one executed test annotation).

-Discharge is a bookkeeping claim and nothing more: the annotations bind to a real act of checking that actually reached the annotated implementation.
+Discharge is a bookkeeping claim and nothing more: the annotations bind to real acts of checking that actually reached the annotated implementation.
 It is NOT a claim that the test is a good test or the proof a meaningful proof;
-vacuity auditing (`assume`, `external_body`, trivially-true assertions) is out of scope.
+vacuity auditing of proof *content* (`assume`, `external_body`, trivially-true assertions) is out of scope.

 ### 1.7 Producer {#producer}